-Project Check-In: Monday, July 25, 5 to 8 p.m.
-Conference Judging: Wednesday, July 27, 8:45 a.m.
+Each county may submit 2 entries from 50365 Project Check-In: Monday, July 24, 4 to 8 p.m.

+Conference Judging: Wednesday, July 22, 2:30 p.m.
 General Projects Building

 Build Your Future: (SF 50365)

 Develop a Career portfolio, which includes the items listed below.
 Members are encouraged to spend more than one year involved in this project, so they have time to thoroughly explore the learning modules and develop a greater understanding of planning and preparing for their future and develop a comprehensive career planning portfolio.
 The original OR photocopies of the completed activities from the project manual should be included in the portfolio.
 Each year enrolled in the project should build on previous year's learning experiences.